Developmental robotics: Skill domains

 Due to the general approach and methodology, developmental robotics projects typically focus on having robots develop the same types of skills as human infants.
 A first category that is important being investigated is the acquisition of sensorimotor skills.
 These include the discovery of one's own body, including its structure and dynamics such as hand-eye coordination, locomotion, and interaction with objects as well as tool use, with a particular focus on the discovery and learning of affordances.
 A second category of skills targeted by developmental robots are social and linguistic skills: the acquisition of simple social behavioural games such as turn-taking, coordinated interaction, lexicons, syntax and grammar, and the grounding of these linguistic skills into sensorimotor skills (sometimes referred as symbol grounding).
 In parallel, the acquisition of associated cognitive skills are being investigated such as the emergence of the self/non-self distinction, the development of attentional capabilities, of categorization systems and higher-level representations of affordances or social constructs, of the emergence of values, empathy, or theories of mind.

 Mechanisms and constraints

-The sensorimotor and social spaces in which humans and robot live are so large and complex that only a small part of potentially learnable skills can actually be explored and learnt within a life-time.
+The sensorimotor and social spaces in which humans and robots live are so large and complex that only a small part of potentially learnable skills can actually be explored and learnt within a life-time.
 Thus, mechanisms and constraints are necessary to guide developmental organisms in their development and control of the growth of complexity.
 There are several important families of these guiding mechanisms and constraints which are studied in developmental robotics, all inspired by human development: